spectrocloud/librarium/docs/docs-content/clusters/public-cloud/aws/eks.md

 - kubelogin installed.
 This is a [kubectl plugin](https://github.com/int128/kubelogin) for Kubernetes OpenID Connect (OIDC) authentication, also known as `kubectl oidc-login`.

+- To use secrets encryption during EKS cluster creation, you must have created an AWS Key Management Service (KMS) key.
+If you do not have one, review [Enable Secrets Encryption for EKS Cluster](#enable-secrets-encryption-for-eks-cluster) for guidance.

 - If you do not provide your own Virtual Private Cloud (VPC), Palette creates one for you with compute, network, and storage resources in AWS when it provisions Kubernetes clusters.
-Ensure there is sufficient capacity in the preferred AWS region to create the following resources:
+Ensure there is sufficient capacity in the preferred AWS region to create the following resources.
+Note that Palette does not create these resources if you specify an existing VPC.
     - Virtual CPU (vCPU)
     - Virtual Private Cloud (VPC)
     - Elastic IP